bitcoinmonolith/bitcoin/README.md

 Prioritizing UX and simplicity, end user expected to be normal everyday bitcoin user.

+We are not trying to change bitcoin, we are simply allowing you to use bitcoin the best way you can, easily, while requiring less storage.

 ## Notes

 - The whole codebase uses wire format internally, so there is no `.reverse()` or `.toReversed()` in the whole codebase